Your happiness is in your tribe!

-- Make the semolina layers.
-In a deep bowl, combine the first seven ingredients.
-Knead with your hands, add more water if the dough is too dry or doesn’t come together.
-Let the dough rest, covered in a warm place for 30 minutes to one hour.
+- Make the semolina layers: In a deep bowl, combine the first seven ingredients.
+Knead with your hands, and add more water if the dough is too dry or doesn’t come together.
+Let the dough rest, covered, in a warm place for 30 minutes to one hour.

 - Combine the syrup and the dry ingredients of the filling until they are well incorporated.

-- Assemble the dessert.
-Half the semolina-flour dough.
+- Assemble the dessert: Divide the semolina-flour dough into two halves.
 Line the cake or tart pan with the first half.
 Add the filling, level it with an offset spatula.
 For the second layer, press pieces of the dough between the palms of your hands and add them to the surface of the filling.

-- Bake the dessert in a preheated oven at 200°C for 40 min approx. or until the surface starts to brown.
-Let it cook completely
+- Bake the dessert in a preheated oven at 200°F for approx. 40 minutes or until the surface starts to brown.
+Let it cool completely.

-- Decorate the dessert with desiccated coconut a drizzle of simple syrup.
+- Decorate the dessert with desiccated coconut and a drizzle of simple syrup.

 - Serve cold or at room temperature with tea or/and coffee.